-Discover the Sylvan Difference
+The Sylvan Difference

 With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Nevada is where learning gets personal.
 We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

-- STEM teaching: As STEM skills become increasingly important in the modern world, now is the time for your child to start developing strong 21st century competencies.
+- Emphasis on STEM: The modern world demands modern skills, so now is the time for your child to develop vital 21st century competencies.

-- Weekly updates: We'll email you photos and summaries after each session, as well as a peek at next week's project.
+- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.